Choose the best gout IV treatment setting for you

 Compare your options

 Wherever you get KRYSTEXXA, a trained healthcare professional will administer your treatment and monitor you through the duration—usually about 2 hours—for signs of an infusion reaction or other side effects that they can treat on the spot.
-To help manage out-of-control gout, it’s important to receive KRYSTEXXA every 2 weeks for 6 to 12 months* or for as long as your doctor recommends.
+To help manage uncontrolled gout, it’s important to receive KRYSTEXXA every 2 weeks for 6 to 12 months* or for as long as your doctor recommends.

 *Best results were seen after 6 to 12 months of treatment.
 Optimal treatment duration has not been established.